Methodology

 Core principle

-"Inherent risk is a property of the relationship, not the vendor.
-It is determined entirely from observable facts about what the vendor does, what data they touch, and what happens to your organization if they fail — not from what they claim about their own security."
+Inherent risk is a property of the relationship: what the vendor can touch, how critical they are, and what breaks if they fail — not what they claim about controls.

 VIRA answers

-How much risk are we potentially taking on?
+How much exposure are we taking on?

 VIRA does not answer